zhubonan/EDDPotentials.jl/README.md

 * [ ] Workflow system for easy construction of the potentials
 * [ ] Validation of the boron system
 * [ ] Documentations
+* [ ] Change the dispatch signature of two-body/three-body - there is no need to use type dispatch here.
+So we can lift the need of the input begin a Vector (e.g. using Tuple instead).
+This allow mix/match of features with different f(r)

 ## Training workflow